bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 No hash table: traverse over the various sum of index and determine if any such string exists in list 1 and list 2 such that the sum of its indices in the two lists equals sum (index could be negative, say it is invalid).

 Hash table: for every value in one list, search it in another list, if there is a match, store it into the hash table as key to be the sum of index and value to be the list of corresponding values.

+#### 605. Can Place Flowers (array)

+- My solution

+Min array: create `left` and `right` to store the closest non-empty position for each position.
+Then count the number of values larger than 1 with group by 0.

+- Public solution

+Simple scan: simply iterate through the array, if there the adjacent places are both empty, place it 1.
+Where the head and tail positions just need to check one place.
+The logic is a little tricky.

 #### 643. Maximum Average Subarray I (array)